SHELTER OR PLAYGROUND

 4pm: Jasmin Blasco, Speaking in Tongues

-5pm: The story behind From another to a place by Aurelie Godard
+5pm: Behind Aurélie Godard’s From another to a place

 Download the exhibition booklet here.